This is the complete list of bullet journal tips for beginners, intermediate bujo lovers, and advanced bullet journalists.

 Do you want to know how I deal with it?

-Instead of scrolling through Instagram feed, getting more and more frustrated, I log off IG and start to doodle, improve hand-lettering or learn drawing.
+Instead of scrolling through my Instagram feed, getting more and more frustrated, I log off IG and start to doodle, improve bullet journal lettering, or learn drawing.

 What’s Next?
-I Bet You Want To Read This:
+I Bet You Want To Read Other Bullet Journal Inspiration Posts: